anitab-org/anitab-forms-backend/README.md

 1. `Zulip API KEY file` - You can go [Zulip](https://anitab-org.zulipchat.com) and follow [these instructions to get your API KEY](https://zulip.com/api/api-keys#get-your-api-key).
 Download the file and save it in the root folder of the project with the name `download`.

-2. `SENDGRID_API_KEY` - Follow the given steps to create a Sendgrid API key:
+2. `SENDGRID_API_KEY` - It is optional for development.
+To use this variable make `DEBUG=False` in `settings.py`.
+Follow the given steps to create a Sendgrid API key:

 	1. Go to [Sendgrid's website](https://app.sendgrid.com/guide)
 	2. Navigate to Settings on the left navigation bar, and then - select API Keys.